some-natalie/some-natalie/_recipes/semolina-gnocchi.md

 - Go light or omit the garlic.
 A little goes a LONG way.
 - Other tasty additions include some basil or parsley, thyme, or goat cheese instead of Parmesan and Asiago.
 - If you want to get fancy, it should set firmly enough to cut it with a cookie cutter before roasting.
+- The recipe halves well.
+Use an 8x8" pan instead.